Find a Doctor

-An expert in pulmonary hypertension and sickle cell disease, Dr. Gladwin is currently the principal investigator on the multi-center clinical trials Walk-PHASST (Pulmonary Hypertension and Sickle Sildenafil Therapy Trial) and DeNOVO (Delivery of NO for Vaso-Occlusive pain crisis in sickle cell disease).
+An expert in pulmonary hypertension and sickle cell disease, Dr. Gladwin among many other recent research projects has been the principal investigator on the multi-center clinical trials Walk-PHASST (Pulmonary Hypertension and Sickle Sildenafil Therapy Trial) and DeNOVO (Delivery of NO for Vaso-Occlusive pain crisis in sickle cell disease).
 He has served as a principal or associate investigator on more than 25 clinical trials.

 Since 1998, his research activities have led to more than 200 published, peer-reviewed manuscripts.
 Dr. Gladwin discovered that pulmonary hypertension occurs in more than 10 percent of patients with sickle cell disease, making it a major cause of mortality in this population.